basis-robotics/basis-docs/docs/docs/guide-tools/launch-files.md

   directory: <FOLDER>            # Directory where log files are stored
   name: <FILE_NAME_PREFIX>       # Prefix for log file names
   topics:
-    - /TOPIC_1                   # List of topics to record
+    - /TOPIC_1                   # List of globs to record

 # Launch configuration
 # Defines the groups and units to be launched